kserve/kserve/docs/samples/fluid/README.md

 ### Create Dataset And Runtime

-Create Dataset and Runtime (In this tutorial I used `JindoFS` as the example, there are other runtimes like JuiceFS and Alluxio etc).
+Create Dataset and Runtime (In this tutorial you will use `JindoFS` as the runtime, there are other runtimes like [JuiceFS](https://github.com/juicedata/juicefs) and [Alluxio](https://github.com/Alluxio/alluxio) etc).

 ```sh
 # please update the `mountPoint` and `options`